Home CV Research Teaching

 OrcIdOrcId

 Welcome to my web page!
-I am an assistant professor of economics (teaching stream) at the University of Toronto.
+I am an economist at the Competition Bureau Canada.
+From 2023 to 2025, I was an assistant professor of economics (teaching stream) at the University of Toronto.

 My research focuses on industrial organization.
 In particular, I am interested in the digital economy and platform markets.